grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Explanation of the factory

 As you saw in the example, factories are objects responsible for creating other objects.
-They are used to achieve the separation of usage from construction when not all of the information necessary to create objects is known at the time when composition root is executed.
-Another reason is that we need to create a new object per some kind of request.
+They are used to achieve the separation object construction from its usage when not all of the information necessary to create objects is known at the time the composition root is executed (as the full context for object creation is not available, we puts the part of the context we know in the factory, and supply the rest by factory method parameters when it is available).
+Another reason is that we need to create a new object each time some kind of request is made (a message is received from the network or someone clicks a button).
 Both these reasons were present in our example:

- 1. We were unable to create a message without knowing the frame.
+ 1. We were unable to create a `ChangeMessage` before knowing the actual `Frame`.
- 2. For each frame, we needed to create a new message instance.
+ 2. For each `Frame` received, we needed to create a new `ChangeMessage` instance.

 The simplest possible example of a factory is something along the following lines: